Angelo K. Tsakopoulos

-Angelo Tsakopoulos (born August 4, 1936) is a Greek-American businessman and real estate developer in Sacramento, California and the founder and owner of AKT Development.
+Angelo K. Tsakopoulos (born August 4, 1936) is a Greek-American businessman, real estate developer and philanthropist in Sacramento, California.
+He is the founder and owner of AKT Development, presently serving as co-chairman and CEO.
 Tsakopoulos attended California State University, Sacramento.

-Tsakopoulos was a minority owner of the Sacramento Mountain Lions franchise of the short lived United Football League along his son, Angelo Tsakopoulos, Jr., who presently serves as president of AKT Development.
-In 2002, Tsakopoulos purchased a 70,000 volume collection on Hellenistic civilization and donated it to the library of California State University, Sacramento where it is available for use by the community.
+In 2002, he purchased a 70,000 volume collection on Hellenistic civilization and donated it to the library of California State University, Sacramento where it is available for use by the community.

+From 2009 to 2012, Tsakopoulos was a minority owner of the Sacramento Mountain Lions franchise of the short lived United Football League.

 Early life and career

 Tsakopoulos was born in Rizes, a small village in Arcadia, Greece.
-He arrived in United States with his family in 1951, eventually settling in Sacramento, California after having lived in New York City and the Chicago, Illinois area.
-His older brother, George, who would arrive in the U.S. in 1955 after having been wounded in the Greek Civil War, would later also become a major investor with his brother in Sacramento real estate.
+He arrived in the United States in 1951, lived for a while in Chicago, Illinois, and eventually settled in Sacramento, California.
+His older brother, George, came to the United States in 1955 after being wounded in the Greek Civil War.
+He later also became a major investor with his brother in Sacramento real estate.